 |

 Rod crewed on many competitive boats and was very much in demand by S&S's best racing clients.
 He was 'the best sail trimmer ever' said one high profile skipper.
-He could climb the mast or forestay to fix things or look for the breeze.
-He was S&S's go-to person for the rig, deck layout, construction details, boat and builder inspections and sea trials.
+He could climb the mast or forestay to fix things, or look for the breeze.
+He was S&S's go-to person for the rig, deck layout, construction details, boat and builder inspections, and sea trials.

-ying his accordian for the crew as he is doing here on Ranger with Mike Vanderbuilt steering - this picture from the Rosenfeld Collection.
-However, Rod was also a top skipper and tactician as
+Like Olin, Rod neither smoked or drank.
+He loved playing his accordian for the crew as he is doing here on Ranger with Mike Vanderbuilt steering - this picture from the Rosenfeld Collection. |

 Rod was also a top skipper and tactician in his own right.
 In 1932 he skippered Dorade in the Bermuda Race finishing 1st in Class.
 He was the skipper when Stormy Weather won the 1935 Transatlantic Race.
-In his own boat, Mustang, an S&S designed New York 32, he won Class B in the 1952 Bermuda Race and was 2nd in Class on 2 other occasions.
+In his own boat, Mustang, an S&S designed New York 32, he won Class B in the 1952 Bermuda Race, and was 2nd in Class on 2 other occasions.

 The following is a picture of Rod and Mustang from All This and Sailing Too.